Patschkowski/atlserver/README.md

 # ATL Server

-ATL Server is a technology originally developed by Microsoft for developing web-based applications based on ISS 7.
+ATL Server is a technology originally developed by Microsoft for developing web-based applications based on IIS 6.
 In particular it marks the transition for DCOM objects to offer its services via SOAP as well.

 For the latter the technology relied on special compiler extensions that long ago have been removed from Visual Studio.